britram/taps-transports/draft-ietf-taps-transports-02.md

 Receiver flow control is provided by a sliding window: limiting the amount of unacknowledged data that can be outstanding at a given time.
 The window scale option {{RFC7323}} allows a receiver to use windows greater than
 64KB.

 All TCP senders provide Congestion Control: This uses a separate window, where each time congestion is detected, this congestion window is reduced.
-A receiver detects congestion using one of three mechanisms: A retransmission timer, loss (interpreted as a congestion signal), and Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see {{I-D.ietf-aqm-ecn-benefits}})
+A receiver detects congestion using one of three mechanisms: A retransmission timer, detection of loss (interpreted as a congestion signal), or Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see {{I-D.ietf-aqm-ecn-benefits}})

 A TCP protocol instance can be extended {{RFC4614}} and tuned.
 Some features are sender-side only, requiring no negotiation with the receiver; some are receiver-side only, some are explicitly negotiated during connection setup.

 By default, TCP segment partitioning uses Nagle's algorithm {{RFC0896}} to buffer data at the sender into large segments, potentially incurring sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g. to enable smoother interactive sessions.

-[EDITOR’S NOTE: URGENT and PUSH flag]
+[EDITOR’S NOTE: discuss URG and PSH flag]

 A TCP service is unicast.